 Who we are

-Hsieh (“Shay”) Counselling is committed to serving individuals, couples, and families in Richmond and Vancouver, BC through competent, confidential, compassionate, and non-judgmental counselling services.
+Hsieh (pronounced “Shay“) Counselling is committed to serving individuals, couples, and families in Richmond and Vancouver, BC through competent, confidential, compassionate, and non-judgmental counselling services.
 We are Registered Clinical Counsellors (RCC) in the province of British Columbia as well as Canadian Certified Counsellors (CCC).
 Both of us have experience working with youth, young adults, and their families.
-We are also able to integrate faith into therapy if this aligns with your beliefs and worldview.
+We are also able to integrate elements of the Christian faith into therapy if this aligns with your beliefs and worldview.

 Imelda Hsieh, RCC, CCC